enebular/docs/en/Device/Logs.md

 ### enebular edge agent log list

-below are the operation logs and error logs of the enebular edge agent.
+Below are the operation logs and error logs of the enebular edge agent.
 For further information please contact ** support@enebular.com**.

 #### operation log